Purchases outside the continental US - please call for shipping rates

 Rehs Contemporary Galleries, Inc., New York City

-“Vanity of vanities; all is vanity” [i].
-The philosophical musings of Qohelet, an ancient teacher in the Jewish wisdom tradition, warn that the pursuit of knowledge, wealth, and all pleasures under the sun is nothing more than a vapour.
-The figure in my painting, whose silhouette is reflected in the window, represents Qohelet.
-He is a disenchanted wanderer in a world of smoke and mirrors, pondering the question “What is the cure to the banality of existence?”
+“Vanity of vanities; all is vanity.” [i] This philosophical musing from Qohelet, the “Teacher” in the Jewish wisdom tradition of Ecclesiastes, warns that the pursuit of knowledge, wealth, and all pleasures under the sun is nothing more than a vapour.
+The figure in my painting, whose silhouette is reflected in the windows of an old university science lab, is a modern version of the ancient teacher.
+He is a disenchanted wanderer in a world of smoke and mirrors, pondering the question, “What is the cure to the banality of existence?”

-Although I have a limited grasp of complex scientific theories, I find it intriguing to visually incorporate scientific concepts.
-I have depicted the idea of string theory (that at the subatomic level all of life is interconnected through vibrating strings of energy) by the criss-crossing yarn inside the window, which two Indigo Buntings are weaving into a nest.
-For me, sketching and painting are much like mind-mapping, a non-linear approach of connecting the dots between seemingly disparate reference points, as utilized by John Nash in A Beautiful Mind.
+Qohelet is intrigued by complex scientific theories and concepts.
+This painting depicts the idea of string theory: that at the subatomic level all of life is interconnected through vibrating strings of energy.
+The criss-crossing yarns inside the window are being woven into a nest by two Indigo Buntings.
+For me, sketching and painting are much like mind-mapping.
+Qohelet utilizes this non-linear approach of connecting the dots between seemingly disparate reference points, a similar method to John Nash shown in the movie A Beautiful Mind.

 [i] Ecclesiastes 1:2